plotly/plotly.github.io/_posts/2015-03-30-getting-data.md

 <br />
 <br />

 <p>At Plotly, we like graphs.
 We bet you do too.
-But it’s hard to get data for graphs or from graphs.
-The tools below address that and make it easier to get data: <a href="www.data.gov">Data.gov</a>, <a href="https://www.quandl.com/">Quandl</a> and <a href="http://www.vernier.com/">Vernier</a> let you export data directly to Plotly's Web App.
-If you want to parnter with us, write to <a href="mailto:feedback@plot.ly">feedback@plot.ly</a>.
+But it’s hard to get data for graphs or from graphs. <a href="www.data.gov">Data.gov</a>, <a href="https://www.quandl.com/">Quandl</a> and <a href="http://www.vernier.com/">Vernier</a> let you export data directly to Plotly's Web App.
+If you want to partner with us, write to <a href="mailto:feedback@plot.ly">feedback@plot.ly</a>.
 We also provide <a href="https://plot.ly/export/">technical documentation</a> on setting up an integration.</p>

 <table>
 <tbody>
 <tr>
 <td>Keeping track of your data source is important.
-That's why Plotly automatically includes a link to the URL that hosts your data in any graph you make from the data set.</td>
+That's why Plotly automatically includes a link to the URL that hosts your data.</td>
 <td><img src="http://i.imgur.com/oHGa7HP.png"></td>
 </tr>
 </tbody>